7saikat7/Lightning1/README.md

 # Lightning1
-Its a backup of my Lightning repository which needs to be organised.
+Its a backup of my Lightning repository of my other account which needs to be organised.